 This assay examines a single nucleotide polymorphism (SNP) in exon 5 of the CYP2C19 gene.
-The nucleotide at this position is typically either a G or an A. The A allele produces an mRNA splice site in the middle of exon 5, resulting in a translational frameshift.
+The nucleotide at this position is typically either a G or an A. The A variant produces an mRNA splice site in the middle of exon 5, resulting in a translational frameshift.

 The G variant creates a site for the restriction enzyme Smal to cut the DNA.
 Therefore, the RESTRICTION DIGEST PROTOCOL must be completed before the GEL ELECTROPHORESIS PROTOCOL.
-Without performing the digest, each sample will appear as a single band of DNA on the gel and the genotypes will remain unknown.
-Digested products are run side by side with the products from the PCR PROTOCOL.
+Without performing the digest, each sample will appear as a single band of DNA on the gel and the genotypes will remain unknown or can be identified using the SEQUENCE ANALYSIS PROTOCOL.
+Digested products are run sideby-side with the products from the PCR PROTOCOL. gel of CYP2C19 PCR products and Smal digested products